 This scanning electron microscope image shows SARS-CoV-2 (round gold objects) emerging from the surface of cells cultured in the lab.
 SARS-CoV-2, also known as 2019-nCoV, is the virus that causes COVID-19.
 The virus shown was isolated from a patient in the U.S.NIAID-RML.
 Source: NIH.

-Those who do develop symptoms appear to be “shedding significant virus in our oropharyngeal compartment”, up to 48 hours before developing symptoms.
-“This helps explain how rapidly this virus continues to spread across the country, because we have asymptomatic transmitters and we have individuals who are transmitting 48 hours before they become symptomatic”, said Redfield.
+Those who do develop symptoms appear to be “shedding significant virus in their oropharyngeal compartment”, up to 48 hours before developing symptoms.
+“This helps explain how rapidly this virus continues to spread across the country, because we have asymptomatic transmitters and we have individuals who are transmitting 48 hours before they become symptomatic”, said CDC Director Robert Redfield.

 It is important to note that the ease with which a virus spreads from person-to-person can vary.
 Some viruses are highly contagious (like measles), while other viruses are less so.
 There is much more to learn about transmissibility, severity, and other features associated with COVID-19 and those investigations are ongoing (CDC, 2020g).

 The risk for COVID-19 illness increases with age.
 In studies from multiple countries, there is a pivot point around 50 years old, after which the risk of severe and fatal illness increases steadily and rapidly with each additional year of age.
 Older people may be more likely to die of COVID-19 for a variety of reasons, including the presence of other chronic conditions and age-related changes in the immune system (Weekly Science Review June 6-12, 2020).